Met Police accused of being selfish for 'poaching' officers

 - Published

-Two Police and Crime Commissioners (PCC) have accused the Metropolitan Police of "poaching" officers from their forces because of recruitment problems.
+Two police and crime commissioners (PCC) have accused the Met Police of "poaching" officers from their forces because of recruitment problems.

-On Twitter Matthew Scott, PCC for Kent, said the Met's "failure to recruit" would be "felt by neighbouring forces".
+On Twitter, Matthew Scott, PCC for Kent, said the Met's "failure to recruit" would be "felt by neighbouring forces".

 Sussex PCC Katy Bourne accused the Met of putting its own targets "ahead of community safety".

-The Metropolitan Police are trying to recruit 4,000 officers by March 2023.
+The Metropolitan Police is trying to recruit 4,000 officers by March 2023.

+They are among eight PCCs who have written to London Mayor Sadiq Khan to voice "grave concerns" about the impact of the Met's recruitment methods on other areas.

+Other signatories include Festus Akinbusoye, Roger Hirst, Donna Jones, David Lloyd, Lisa Townsend and Matthew Barber, the PCCs for Bedfordshire, Essex, Hampshire, Hertfordshire, Surrey and the Thames Valley.

 Speaking to the BBC, Mr Scott called for the Met and the Mayor of London to put a stop to using bonus payments to lure experienced officers into London from other forces.